calvinmclean/automated-garden/docs/app_advanced.md

   -n, --name string                  Name of the garden-controller (helps determine which MQTT topic to subscribe to) (default "garden")
   -z, --zones int                    Number of Zones for which moisture data should be emulated
-      --publish-health               Whether or not to publish health data every minute (default true) --publish-watering-event       Whether or not watering events should be published for logging (default true)
+      --publish-health               Whether or not to publish health data every minute (default true) --publish-water-event          Whether or not water events should be published for logging (default true)

 Global Flags:
       --config string      path to config file (default "config.yaml")